Trump slaps 25% tariffs on steel, aluminum, raising new trade war fears

 “It’s time for our great industries to come back to America.
 We want them back to America.
 This is the first of many.”

-Trump said the tariffs, which he had floated on Sunday and are due to take effect on March 4, would apply to all countries and there would be “no exemptions, no exceptions”.
+Trump said the tariffs, which he had floated on Sunday, would apply to all countries with “no exemptions, no exceptions”.

+“This is a big deal,” Trump said.
+“This is the beginning of making America rich again.”

-Trump’s latest tariffs are all but certain to prompt retaliatory moves from affected countries, which include some of Washington’s closest allies, raising the likelihood of new trade wars on multiple fronts.
+Trump’s latest tariffs, which are due to take effect on March 4, are all but certain to prompt retaliatory moves from affected countries, which include some of Washington’s closest allies, raising the likelihood of new trade wars on multiple fronts.

 The US imported about $49bn worth of steel and aluminium in 2024, according to government data.